Fugees' rapper Pras Michel convicted in foreign influence case

 And in the days of testimony, the witnesses included former Attorney General Jeff Sessions, a top White House adviser to former President Donald Trump and actor Leonardo DiCaprio whose movie, The Wolf of Wall Street, was funded by Low.

-DiCaprio arrived at court under heavy security and testified that Low told him he wanted to spend $20 or $30 million dollars to help re-elect President Obama back in 2012.
+DiCaprio arrived at court under heavy security and testified that Low told him he wanted to spend $20 or $30 million to help reelect Obama back in 2012.

 That testimony turned out to be pretty important, since injecting foreign money into the campaign system was a key part of the case against Michel.